-American customers don't have to miss out on Xiaomi and Realme phones!

-Best Xiaomi and Realme Phones You Can Buy in the U.S. Android Central 2021
+Best Xiaomi and Realme Phones You Can Buy in the U.S. 2022

 While the best Xiaomi and Realme phones are not available directly in the U.S., you can still get your hands on them relatively easily.
 Amazon sells global variants of these devices in the U.S., and the best part is that they work with AT&T and T-Mobile without any issues.
 Let's take a look at the latest phones from Xiaomi and Realme that are available unlocked on Amazon, and why you should pick them up.